 Some will start writing and get a chapter or two into their book.
 But alas, self-doubt makes the ink run dry and they walk away.

 This is more than self-doubt.
-This is imposter syndrome.
+This is imposter syndrome and it stops countless projects in their tracks.

 Don’t be ashamed

 Instead, I got to the end of my second sentence, paused, then laughed out loud.
 I stood, walked away from the machine and shook my head at myself.
-I even told myself, “Go to bed you fool.”
+I even said to myself, “Go to bed you fool.”

 After all, who am I to give advice?